X. Ancestors Living in the Northern Neck in the 1600s and 1700s – Balls, Carters, Champes, Claughtons, Cralles, Garners, and Washingtons

-Robert Carter III was also an innovative, successful businessman, owning many income-producing mills, salt mines, and schooners.
+Robert Carter III was also an innovative, successful businessperson, owning many income-producing mills, salt mines, and schooners.
 He had business and social ties outside of the Northern Neck, e.g., in Baltimore.
 He seemed to be a man before his times.
+Robert Carter III reflects, it seems to me, how attitudes, behaviors, and perspectives were changing, at least in some, in the late 1700s; and reflected in the men who were creating a new nation.
 Carter lived mostly at Nomini Hall in Westmoreland County.

 London Carter (1710-1778), a son of Robert Carter (1663-1732), lived in the Northern Neck’s Richmond County.
 He paid for the 1748 construction of a courthouse in Warsaw in Richmond County, that is still being used today by the county, one of the few buildings standing in the Northern Neck built in the 1700s.
 See Section V, Property for more on 1600s and 1700s Northern Neck buildings, including surviving courthouses.